Dr. Michael C. Markovitz, Ph.D.

-Board of Directors
+Chairman, Board of Directors

 Honorable Carol W. Hunstein

-Chief Justice, Supreme Court of Georgia
+Former Justice, Supreme Court of Georgia

-Chief Justice Hunstein received an Associate of Arts degree from Miami-Dade Junior College in 1970 and a Bachelor of Science degree from Florida Atlantic University in 1972.
+Justice Hunstein received an Associate of Arts degree from Miami-Dade Junior College in 1970 and a Bachelor of Science degree from Florida Atlantic University in 1972.
 Justice Hunstein received her Juris Doctor in 1976 from Stetson University College of Law and has been a member of the Georgia Bar since 1976.
 She won election to the Superior Court of DeKalb County in 1984.
 Prior to serving on the bench, Justice Hunstein was in private practice.

-As a superior court judge, Chief Justice Hunstein was active at the county, state and national bar levels.
+As a superior court judge, Justice Hunstein was active at the county, state and national bar levels.
 She chaired many DeKalb County committees, including the Alimony and Support Unit Committee, the Diversion Center Committee, the Probation Committee and the Domestic Violence Task Force.
 In 1989 then-Chief Justice Marshall appointed her to Chair the Georgia Commission on Gender Bias in the Judicial System, which issued its report to the Supreme Court in 1991.
 She is a former district director of the National Association of Women Judges (NAWJ) and chaired the local host committee for the NAWJ 1995 Annual Conference, which was held in Atlanta.

 Justice Hunstein was the first woman to serve as President of the Council of Superior Court Judges.
 She was appointed by Governor Miller and, later, Governor Barnes, to chair the 1993, 1998 and 2001 state commissions on child support guidelines.
 She has served on the Advisory Board of the Justice Center of Atlanta and the Georgia Campaign for Adolescent Pregnancy Prevention.
 She is a former Rosalynn Carter Honorary Fellow in Public Policy at the Emory University Institute on Women’s Studies.